Case Study

 • Support different customer mindsets without forcing reps to improvise

-• Keep relevant context visible and accessible during live conversations
+• Keep relevant context visible during live conversations

 • Evolve as products, policies, and messaging changed

-These insights directly informed how the system was framed, organized, and designed in later phases.
+These insights directly shaped how the system was framed, organized, and designed in later phases.

 Framing the Strategy